-The report contains a detailed review of the various funding contracts and grant arrangements with the Pipi Foundation and other organisations associated with the MP.19 In the case of Pipi, the overriding expectation was that:
+The report contains a detailed review of the Ministry's funding contracts with the Pipi Foundation.
+The overriding expectation was that:

 the Ministry would have had policies and procedures, consistent with good practice at the time, to select a provider for the [reading] Programme and to negotiate and monitor a contract with the provider.